Multi-fold Correlation Attention Network for Predicting Traffic Speeds with Heterogeneous Frequency

-However, they either use simple linear models which cannot model complex realistic scenarios or incur extremely high computational cost due to large number of parameters.
-More recently, deep learning based techniques (e.g. convolutional neural network (CNN)) have been applied to traffic speed/flow prediction.
-However, existing deep learning techniques are restricted to grid networks \cite{zhang2017deep} or ring road networks \cite{wang2016traffic}, where each road segment has a fixed number of upstream and downstream road segments.
-For graph structured data, several methods incorporated local-spatial correlations that rely on techniques such as graph embedding \cite{dai2016discriminative}, graph convolution network (GCN)\cite{defferrard2016convolutional,yu2018spatio}, etc.
+However, they either use simple linear models which cannot model complex realistic scenarios or incur extremely high computational costs due to the large number of parameters. { Recently, deep learning-based methods have been widely used for traffic prediction problems, due to their ability to model non-linear and non-stationary behaviors in traffic data.
+Many novel deep learning techniques (e.g., convolution neural network (CNN), graph convolutional network (GCN)) have been applied to traffic speed/flow prediction over road network structure for capturing spatial correlations \cite{chen2019gated,guo2020optimized,han2021dynamic,guo2021hierarchical}.
+To overcome the challenge of handling varying number of neighboring roads and connections in road networks, the work in \cite{chen2019gated} and \cite{guo2020optimized} utilized GCN combined with RNN to jointly capture spatial and temporal correlations.
+The difference is that, \cite{chen2019gated} applied a diffusion convolution layer directly on the road graph, while \cite{guo2020optimized} learned from optimized graphs via an updating strategy during the training phase.
+A dynamic GCN is proposed for traffic prediction \cite{han2021dynamic} by constructing dynamic graphs, which reflect time-specific spatial dependencies of road segments.
+The local neighborhood information can then be aggregated by dynamic GCN and propagated over the dynamic adjacent matrices.
+It is highlighted in \cite{guo2021hierarchical} that traffic systems are hierarchical structures consisting of micro layers (road networks) and macro layers (region networks); however, current GCN is only applied on the micro graph.
+Therefore, they applied a novel GCN-based traffic prediction method to capture features from both layers and the dynamic interaction between them.
+Although various methods have been developed to model spatial correlations, they are solely based on a single measurement to characterize the correlations (typically the traffic speed values).
+In this paper, we will demonstrate that spatial correlations can be characterized through multiple measurements such as the speed value, changing trends in speed values, and deviations from normal speed values.
+We will also explore and incorporate the effectiveness of multi-fold temporal correlations. }